mandeep-rana/colx585_group6/milestone_1/Project_Proposal.md

 - We will deliver an End to End working model which will fulfill the objective of the project and completed on time, with the quality as per defined in the different milestones

 ##### Project Milestones

+Project milestone is based on current plan as of today, there may be change in some of deliverables based on the complexity or if there is any change in plan.

 ![](./img/timeline.PNG)